EU, U.S. strike deal to boost transatlantic insurance market

-BRUSSELS The European Union and the United States agreed on Friday to reduce legal and capital barriers to boost the $3 billion (£2.4 billion) transatlantic insurance and reinsurance market.
+BRUSSELS The European Union and the United States agreed on Friday to reduce legal and capital barriers to boost the $3 billion (2.46 billion pounds) transatlantic insurance and reinsurance market.

-The accord has been under negotiation for more than a year and follows an agreement last year on derivatives.
+The accord has been under negotiation for more than one year and follows an agreement last year on derivatives.

 U.S. and EU representatives said in a joint statement they had reached a deal "that will ensure ongoing robust insurance consumer protection and provide enhanced regulatory certainty for insurers and reinsurers operating in both the U.S. and the EU."